-Dhorpatan Hunting Reserve was declared in 1987 with objectives of trophy hunting and protection and management of representative high altitude ecosystem in western Nepal.
+Dhorpatan Hunting Reserve was declared in 1987 with objectives of trophy hunting and protection and management of representative high altitude ecosystems in western Nepal.
 The hunting license is issued by the Department of National Parks and Wildlife Conservation (DNPWC).
 It is extended in Myagdi, Baglung and eastern Rukum Districts in the Dhaulagiri Himalayan range in west Nepal and covers an area of 1325 km2.
 Putha, Churen, and Gurja Himal extend over the northern boundary of the reserve.
 It is the only hunting reserve in the country to meet the needs of Nepalese and foreign hunters of blue sheep, Himalayan tahr and other game animals.
 The higher elevations remain snow-capped throughout the year.
 Altitudes vary from 2000m to 7246m above mean sea level.
 The flat meadows above tree line (4000m), locally known as Patans, are important grazing areas for animals like blue sheep and other herbivorous animals.
 The reserve is divided into seven blocks for hunting management purposes.

 Dhorpatan Hunting Reserve Flora and Fauna

 The hunting reserve is characterized by alpine, sub-alpine and high temperate vegetation.
 Common plant species include oak, pine, juniper, birch, rhododendron, hemlock, and spruce.
 Pasturelands occupy more than 50% of the total area of the reserve at a higher elevation.
 The reserve is one of the prime habitats for blue sheep, a highly coveted trophy.
 Secondly preferred game animal is Himalayan tahr.
-A status survey conducted by Department of National Parks and Wildlife Conservation revealed that the reserve has 2202 blue sheep and 388 Himalayan tahr.
+A status survey conducted by the Department of National Parks and Wildlife Conservation revealed that the reserve has 2202 blue sheep and 388 Himalayan tahrs.
 Other major wild animals are musk deer, snow leopard, red panda, common leopard, goral, serow, wolf, Himalayan black bear, barking deer, wild boar, rhesus monkey, langur, and mouse hare.
 The reserve is home to 137 species of birds.
 Pheasants and partridges are common in the reserve.

 Dhorpatan Hunting Reserve Fact sheet